pwin/owlready2/README.rst

   - Fix World creation with backend parameters
   - Fix error when adding property at the class definition level
   - Fix loading of ontology files with no extension from onto_path
-  - Fix properties defined with type "RDF Property" and subproperty of "OWL Data/Object/Annotation Property"
+  - Fix properties defined with type 'RDF Property' and subproperty of 'OWL Data/Object/Annotation Property'
   - Support old SQLite3 versions that do not accept WITHOUT ROWID